 Live performances, tours, media innovations

 Many '60s-'7os musicians continued to tour extensively, capitalizing on the nostalgia of their music while also introducing new (albeit often commercially "safe") material.
-Acts like The Who and Fleetwood Mac found success with reunion tours (more recently, Mick Fleetwood said "I would love to see a healing between [Stevie Nicks and Lindsey Buckingham] - and that doesn’t have to take the shape of a tour, necessarily").
+Acts like The Who and Fleetwood Mac found success with reunion tours (more recently, Mick Fleetwood said "I would love to see a healing between - and that doesn’t have to take the shape of a tour, necessarily").

 They also had to adapt to new media, if they wanted to stay as relevant as possible.
 As technology and media landscapes change, musicians need to find new ways to reach audiences.
 These older musicians (and successful "content creators" generally) embraced new media and technologies.